exercism/csharp/exercises/practice/proverb/.approaches/linq/content.md

 There are three different situations we have to handle:

 1. No subjects: return an empty array
-2. One subject: return an array with one element: "And all for the want of a <SUBJECT>."
+2. One subject: return an array with one element: "And all for the want of a &lt;SUBJECT&gt;."
 3. Multiple subjects: return an array of length equal to the number of subjects.
-All but the last line are of the form: "For want of a <SUBJECT> the <NEXT_SUBJECT> was lost.", where "<SUBJECT>" and "<NEXT_SUBJECT>" are adjacent subjects (subjects at index 0 and 1, then 1 and 2, etc.).
-The last line is of the form "And all for the want of a <FIRST_SUBJECT>.", where "<FIRST_SUBJECT>" is the first subject.
+All but the last line are of the form: "For want of a &lt;SUBJECT&gt; the &lt;NEXT_SUBJECT&gt; was lost.", where "&lt;SUBJECT&gt;" and "&lt;NEXT_SUBJECT&gt;" are adjacent subjects (subjects at index 0 and 1, then 1 and 2, etc.).
+The last line is of the form "And all for the want of a &lt;FIRST_SUBJECT&gt;.", where "&lt;FIRST_SUBJECT&gt;" is the first subject.

-## No subjects
+## Subjects: none

 Let's check the number of subjects via the array's `Length` property.
 If the length is equal to `0`, return an empty array: